Samuel Bowers: Philosophy of the White Knights

-As Christians we are disposed to kindness, generosity, affection, and humility in our dealings with others.
-As militants, we are disposed to use physical force against our enemies.
-How can we reconcile these two apparently contradictory philosophies?
-The answer, of course, is to purge malice, bitterness, and vengeance from our hearts.

 Violent campaign

 In 1964, community activists from Congress of Racial Equality and Students for a Democratic Society launched Freedom Summer.
-Later that year, three of these activists - James Chaney, Michael Schwerner and Andrew Goodman - were murdered.
-Sam Bowers was convicted in 1967 for his role in the Chaney-Schwerner-Goodman killings and served his sentence at McNeil Island Federal Prison in Washington.
+Later that year, three of these activists—James Chaney, Michael Schwerner, and Andrew Goodman—were murdered.
+Sam Bowers was convicted in 1967 for his role in the Chaney–Schwerner–Goodman killings and served his sentence at McNeil Island Federal Prison in Washington.
 He was released in 1976 and then worked as a Sunday School teacher.

-Two other men, Charles Eddie Moore and Henry Hezekiah Dee, were murdered at that time because they were suspected of being civil rights activists also.
-However, it was later determined that Bowers was not involved with their deaths.
+Two other men, Charles Eddie Moore and Henry Hezekiah Dee, were murdered at that time because they were suspected of being civil rights activists.
+However, it was later determined that Bowers was not involved in their deaths.
 Klansman and former police officer James Ford Seale was arrested for this crime in 2007.
 Charles Marcus Edwards also participated in the abduction and beating and testified that he was the one who had identified Dee as a target because "he fit the profile of a Black Panther..."
 Seale and Edwards were convicted because journalists, particularly Canadian filmmaker David Ridgen in his award-winning CBC documentary Mississippi Cold Case, investigated the case and discovered incriminating evidence.

-In January 1966, Bowers, along with a number of other members of the White Knights of the KKK, was subpoenaed by the House Un-American Activities Committee to testify about Klan activities.
+In January 1966, Bowers, along with several other members of the White Knights of the KKK, was subpoenaed by the House Un-American Activities Committee to testify about Klan activities.
 Although Byron De La Beckwith gave his name when asked by the committee (but would answer no other substantive questions), other witnesses, such as Bowers, invoked the Fifth Amendment even in response to that question.